-- (1.)
-Source control: not only do you use source control, your company has its own suite of internal tools for code reviews, etc., increasing productivity a lot. - (2.)
-No one-step build: you cannot make the build in one step - in fact you have a "build manager" rotation which consumes an engineer's whole week. - (8.)
-Open floor plan: you have your own desk, thankfully, but it's on a floor with a few dozen desks and it's often a little busy. - (11.)
+(1.)
+Source control: not only do you use source control, your company has its own suite of internal tools for code reviews, etc., increasing productivity a lot.

+(2.)
+No one-step build: you cannot make the build in one step - in fact you have a "build manager" rotation which consumes an engineer's whole week.

+(8.)
+Open floor plan: you have your own desk, thankfully, but it's on a floor with a few dozen desks and it's often a little busy.

+(11.)
 Coding in interviews: coding is the biggest part of your company's notoriously difficult interview process.
 As a result, not only can you rely on your coworkers to be technically solid, you frequently learn from them.

+- Do you use source control?

+- 2. Can you make a build in one step?

+- 3. Do you make daily builds?

+- 4. Do you have a bug database?

+- 5. Do you fix bugs before writing new code?

+- 6. Do you have an up-to-date schedule?

+- Do you have a spec?

+- 8. Do programmers have quiet working conditions?

+- 9. Do you use the best tools money can buy?

+- 10. Do you have testers?

-- 11. Do new candidates write code during their interview?12.
-Do you do hallway usability testing?
+- 1. Do new candidates write code during their interview?

+- 2. Do you do hallway usability testing?